HomeLatest NewsOpinionTech Trends 2025: India's decade of digital transformation shapes its role as a global innovator

 Preferred Source of Google

-The extent to which has become integrated into the daily lives of ordinary citizens is nothing short of remarkable.
+The extent to which technology has become integrated into the daily lives of ordinary citizens is nothing short of remarkable.

 Looking ahead to 2025, we will continue to see pioneering advancements in logistics, smart cities, aviation, and banking, alongside the growth of emerging industries.
 India’s EV sector is expected to grow strongly, fuelled by government incentives, environmental concerns, technological innovations, and significant in EV infrastructure and manufacturing.